great-expectations/great_expectations/docs/terms/checkpoint.md

 </TabItem>
 <TabItem value="tab2">
 This configuration omits the "validations" key from the YAML, which means a "validations " list must be provided when the Checkpoint is run.
 Because "action_list", "evaluation_parameters", and "runtime_configuration" appear as top-level keys in the YAML configuration, these keys may be omitted from the validation dictionaries, unless a non-default value is desired.
 When run, this Checkpoint will perform two validations of two different batches of data, with each batch of data validated against a different Expectation Suite ("my_expectation_suite" and "my_other_expectation_suite", respectively).
-Each validation will trigger the same set of actions and use the same evaluation parameters and runtime configuration.
+Each Validation will trigger the same set of actions and use the same <TechnicalTag relative="../" tag="evaluation_parameter" text="Evaluation Parameters" /> and runtime configuration.

 **YAML**: